Andrek01/alexarc4shng/README.md

 ## ChangeLog<a name="changelog"/>

+#### 2020.03.20 Version 1.0.2

+- removed pycurl
+- changed Communication to Python Requests
+- added translation for the Web-Interface
+- changed public function "send_cmd_by_curl" to "send_cmd"
+- added public function "get_last_alexa"

 #### 2018.07.26  Version 1.0.1
 - Encoding credentials now possible on the Web-Interface (for security reason use this function to encode you credentials)

 #### 2018.05.20  Version 1.0.1
-- removed lib.scheduler - self.scheduler_add ist correct
+- replaced lib.scheduler with self.scheduler_add

 #### 2018.05.19 - Version 1.0.1
 - changed version to 1.0.1